logo

 Morning Consult Logo

-Latest survey conducted Feb.
-28-March 2, 2025, among registered U.S. voters.
+Latest survey conducted April 11-13, 2025, among registered U.S. voters.
 Net favorability is the share of voters with favorable views minus the share with unfavorable views.

-• Trump’s favorability ratings dipped back underwater, which has been the case more often than not since he took office.
+• Trump’s favorability ratings remain underwater, which has been the case more often than not since he took office.

-• Senate Majority Leader John Thune (R-S.D.), House Minority Leader Hakeem Jeffries (D-N.Y.) and House Speaker Mike Johnson (R-La.) face low awareness from the electorate, though voters are more likely to view them negatively than positively.
+• Senate Majority Leader John Thune (R-S.D.), House Minority Leader Hakeem Jeffries (D-N.Y.) and House Speaker Mike Johnson (R-La.) face low awareness from the electorate.

 Policy